Auckland has a number of off-road cycle and walkways that are perfect for a recreational ride or walk, or for a more scenic commute.

 These maps can also be collected from a cycle network map stockist.

 There are many fantastic rides to enjoy all around Auckland, from family-friendly and leisure riding, to fitness, commuting and cycle touring.
-Along the way you'll discover idyllic views, community gathering spots, history and all sorts of things that you can discover from a bike seat.
+Along the way you'll see idyllic views, community gathering spots, history and all sorts of things that you can discover from a bike seat.

 The below are a selection of our favourite rides – these are predominately on shared paths so are suitable for all abilities and all members of the family.